roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Hehehe!"
 D-Rod chuckled in delight.
 "That's a good reaction there, Miss Ho- Worker.
 That ass is glowing bright enough, though.
 Time to get me off!"

  He pushed the panties back into my mouth and stepped behind me.
 A few seconds later, I felt him slapping his hard cock against my burning ass cheeks.
 Each slap made me wince from the sting.
-Report_Story #3